-The defining process is focused on a specificity target to identify user needs and core issues, then reframe them to reflect new knowledge.
-Ideate is dedicated to dive in problems with teams and generate new ideas.
+The definition process is focused on specifying a target to identify user needs and core issues, then reframing them to reflect new knowledge.
+Ideation is dedicated to diving into problems with teams to generate new ideas.

 3.3 Proposed Design